 Exploring Organic Society

-Ask and Embla is a resource devoted to understanding the organic roots of human society, culture and spirituality, and how we can then apply that knowledge to our daily lives right now.
+Ask and Embla is a publishing company devoted to understanding the organic nature of the universe, the roots of human society, the meaning of culture and spirituality, and how we can then take this understanding and apply that knowledge to our daily lives.

-The main premise of this site is that the Universe, the Divine, and Nature are all one single living thing.
-This organic body is who we really are, and makes up the world that we live in.
-It is a fact though, that generally, in the modern world, because of the institutionalization of society, we feel isolated from nature, from each other, and from our roots.
-The main conclusion of this site then is that this feeling is just an illusion, brought about by a society which focused on manipulation and control instead of being the organic support network that human society naturally is.
-Seeing again our connection to everything, the organic reality that we live in, and in doing so returning society to it's organic roots, is the goal here.
+Our main conclusion then, is that this feeling is just an illusion, brought about by a society which focused on manipulation and control instead of being the organic support network that human society naturally is.
+Seeing again our connection to everything, the organic reality that we live in, and in doing so returning society to it's organic state of being, is the goal here.